webauthn4j/keycloak-webauthn-authenticator/README.md

 ### Requiring Resident Key in Registration

 On registration, the browser asks you if you would like to store ID and its credential on your authenticator(namely, Resident Key).
-If you push OK button, the browser tell your authenticator to do so explicitly.
-If not ,whether ID and its credential is Resident Key or not depends on authenticators.
+If you push OK button, the browser tells your authenticator to do so explicitly.
+If not, whether ID and its credential is Resident Key or not depends on authenticators.

 Please note the followings: